viant/endly/README.md

 **Http Runner**

-Http runner sends one or more http request to the specified endpoint, it manages cookie with one grouping send request.
+Http runner sends one or more HTTP request to the specified endpoint; it manages cookie within [SendHttpRequest](service_http_runner_send.go).

 | Service Id | Action | Description | Request | Response |